ai2cm/pace/docs/testing.rst

 Testing
 =======

-This page will include instructions on how to run our tests and manage test data.

 Savepoint tests are run automatically on every commit to the main branch.
 Savepoint data are generated from `fv3gfs-fortran`_ and can also be downloaded: